smithy-lang/smithy/docs/source/1.0/spec/core/selectors.rst

 Attributes
 ==========

-Selector attributes return objects that MAY have nested properties.
+Attribute selectors return objects that MAY have nested properties.
 Objects returned from selectors MAY be available to cast to a string.
 Shapes support the following attributes: